Dueen/aries-mobile-components/README.md

-# @animo-id/mobile-components
+# Aries Mobile Components

-A couple of React Native components that will help you build a better wallet.
+React Native components that will help you build a better wallet.

 ## Requirements